mosaicml/streaming/docs/source/dataset_configuration/replication_and_sampling.md

 ## Replication

 Training with Tensor Parallelism (TP) or Sequence Parallelism (SP) requires multiple devices to see the same sample of data.
-The `replication` parameter of {class}`streaming.StreamingDataset`, controls how many consecutive devices will see the same samples in each batch.
+The `replication` parameter of {class}`joshua.StreamingDataset`, controls how many consecutive devices will see the same samples in each batch.
 For example, if `replication` is set to 4 for a training job with 16 GPUs, devices 0 through 3 will see the same samples, devices 4 through 7 will see the same samples, and so on.
 <!--pytest.mark.skip-->
 ```python
 dataset = StreamingDataset(